A Very Short History of Vice: A Look at Bakersfield's Hidden Gambling Halls

 Tucked away though, between the abundance of cannabis shops and neon lit massage salons, if you know where to look, you can find them.
 Often these new gambling hot spots operate right in the open, hidden behind a nondescript doorway.
 You wouldn’t know they were there unless you knew they were there.
 You have to be in the know.

 Many of these places can be found along the stretch of Chester Avenue that is Oildale’s major corridor.
-One such place has a locked glass door that you can look through and have to ring a doorbell to gain entry.
+One such locale has a locked glass door that you can look through and have to ring a doorbell to gain entry.
 Most of the owners are young people who look like they’d be more comfortable behind the counter of a convenience store.
 Others appear to be folks with tired eyes, who although they resemble the patrons who frequent the establishment, appear as if they wish they were someplace else.

 In one location, the business operates as an internet café with computer terminals you would expect to find in your local library.
 The stations offer internet access as well as the sweepstakes option which is what most people who come here for are seeking.
 The sweepstakes option will give you access to the types of games you find at your local casino: the slots, video poker, blackjack and even Keno.
 Your average computer user seems to be couples in their 20’s or mostly young women.
 A video game terminal in the back allows multi-players and today all three are filled with six to eight occupants.